AnsibleShipyard/ansible-mesos/README.md

 ansible-mesos
 =============

-Mesos Playbook for Ansible, with multi-master zookeeper support and [Deimos](https://github.com/mesosphere/deimos) installed for running docker containers..
+Mesos Playbook for Ansible, with multi-master zookeeper support and [Deimos](https://github.com/mesosphere/deimos) installed for running docker containers.
+Install this on Ubuntu 14.04 LTS.

 NOTE: This role requires the following roles: